 Symptoms of heart disease may differ from person to person.
 People with heart disease may experience shortness of breath, fatigue or chest pain.
 If you’re experiencing any unusual symptoms that concern you, it’s a good idea to schedule an appointment with one of our primary care doctors.
 Our primary care doctors are experts in diagnosing hundreds of conditions.
 When the help of a specialist is needed, your primary care doctor will refer you to one of our heart care experts.

-We use a variety of tests to diagnose different types of heart disease.
+We use a variety of heart tests and screenings to diagnose different types of heart disease.
 Our doctors will talk to you about which tests we’ll use to diagnose your condition.
 Common ways to diagnose heart disease include:

 When your heart beats, it creates an electrical wave that causes the heart to pump blood.
 An EKG measures the electrical wave and can show us if your heart beats normally or if the heart is working properly.
 EKGs aren’t painful.
 We simply place sensors on your chest.